 There’s a lot of speculation regarding the best ways to provide this care, but there are a few simple rules you can follow that ensure that your silk neck tie has a long and happy life.

 As part of our commitment to ensuring all of our products can be passed down to future generations, we've pulled together the definitive list of these rules for you to follow.

-How to untie a silk neck tie
+1. How to untie a tie

 Much has been written about how to tie a neck tie, but when it comes to caring for your silk tie, one of the most important factors is that you always untie it properly.

-Never leave the tie knotted when not in use.
+- Never leave the tie knotted when not in use.
 This will create permanent creases in your tie fabric that will leave it looking disheveled and limp.

-Always untie your tie knot by reversing the method used to tie it.
+- Always untie your tie knot by reversing the method used to tie it.
 This takes longer, but continually pulling the small tail blade through the knot will pull the silk out of shape.

-After untying, always hang the tie over a coat hangar or tie rack.
+- After untying, always hang the tie over a coat hangar or tie rack.
 Draping them over the nearest chair may be convenient, but it will wrinkle and crease the tie.

-How to store a silk neck tie
+2. How to store a tie

 - Do not store ties folded or leave them crumpled, as they wrinkle very easily.

-Roll ties from the small tip first and keep the furl very loose to avoid creasing.
+- Roll ties from the small tip first and keep the furl very loose to avoid creasing.

-As a natural fibre, silk will fade and eventually be damaged by exposure to sunlight, so however you choose to store your silk tie, ensure it's in a cool, dark place like a wardrobe.
+- As a natural fibre, silk will fade and eventually be damaged by exposure to sunlight, so however you choose to store your silk tie, ensure it's in a cool, dark place like a wardrobe.

-How to pack a silk neck tie
+3. How to pack a tie

 Ensuring your silk tie is not spoiled whilst travelling is another frequent challenge.

-The best way of transporting ties is in a tie case that holds them flat and secure.
+- The best way of transporting ties is in a tie case that holds them flat and secure.
 These are not expensive, but take up additional room, which is often critical when travelling e.g. flying with carry on luggage only.

-We've found a more practical method is to fold the tie gently into four and carefully place it in another piece of luggage, such as the inside pocket of your suit jacket, or inside your shoes.
+- We've found a more practical method is to fold the tie gently into four and carefully place it in another piece of luggage, such as the inside pocket of your suit jacket, or inside your shoes.

-When you arrive at your destination, remove your tie and let it hang overnight before wearing to allow any wrinkles to relax.
+- When you arrive at your destination, remove your tie and let it hang overnight before wearing to allow any wrinkles to relax.

 - Given how delicate silk is, it’s best if left hung up to let gravity do its work.
 Small wrinkles tend to fade away in the fabric if it gets the proper time to recover as the material has a beautiful intrinsic quality of relaxing and smoothing itself out.

-To remove more stubborn wrinkles we highly recommend you purchase a small hand steamer and gently steam away the wrinkles.
+- To remove more stubborn wrinkles we highly recommend you purchase a small hand steamer and gently steam away the wrinkles.
 Alternatively, you can hang the tie in the bathroom whilst you shower so the steam created can help the fibres relax.

-How to clean a silk neck tie
+5. How to clean a silk tie

-- Remember to always blot or dab a stain, never rub it as this will just spread the stain over more of the tie.
+- Remember to always blot or dab a stain, never rub it, as this will just spread the stain on the tie, making it more stubborn to remove.

-Remove water based stains immediately by dipping a clean cloth in a little sparkling water or tonic water and use it to gently dab away what you can.
+- Remove water based stains immediately by dipping a clean cloth in a little sparkling water or tonic water and use it to gently dab away what you can.

-If the stain contains grease or oil, sprinkle a little talcum powder or cornstarch on it as soon as possible.
+- If the stain contains grease or oil, sprinkle a little talcum powder or cornstarch on it as soon as possible.
 Leave it overnight to absorb as much of the stain as possible before carefully brushing away it off with a clean soft cloth.
 Depending on the stain, you may need to repeat this process once or twice more to completely lift the stain.

-For serious stains you'll need to take the tie to a dry cleaner you trust and tell them to use the gentlest chemicals they have to try and lift the stain.
+- For serious stains, you'll need to take the tie to a dry cleaner you trust and tell them to use the gentlest chemicals they have to try and lift the stain.
 Also note that dry cleaners will typically press ties flat using their steaming machines.
 In order to preserve those wonderful rolled edges, always remember to ask the dry cleaner to hand press the neck tie.

 Special note - tie clips and tie tacks